Sure, there might be folks who got rich by finding companies like Chipotle Mexican Grill

 What's more, between January 1926 and December 2004, 41% of the S&P 500's total return came from dividends.
 Without dividends, a $10,000 investment in 1926 would have become $1,013,000 by 2004 -- a remarkable return, to be sure.
 But with dividends, $10,000 would have become $24,113,000.

 It's best to look for companies with a long history of paying out dividends.
 If a company only has a few years of dividend history under its belt, those payouts might be cut or suspended to fuel future growth.

-And you should also find companies with predictable, sufficient free cash flow, and reliable lines of business so you can be reasonably sure these dividends will continue to be paid.
+And you should also find companies with predictable, sufficient free cash flow, and reliable lines of business, so you can be reasonably sure these dividends will continue to be paid.
 This is often easier said than done, but just below, I'll tell you whom I look to for help in this regard.

-But now for the hard part ...
+But first, for the hard part ...

 2. Hold forever.

 The strongest dividend-paying companies raise their dividends over time.
 So when you hold one for long enough, you eventually reach a point where you're making more money annually in dividends than you initially invested in the company.

 This is hastened when you reinvest your dividends back into the company, with each dividend purchasing even more shares of the company, meaning even more payout at the next quarterly dividend.